-Due to their large number, optimal for statistical studies and to probe the cold gas phase, DLAs are particularly suitable for studying the chemical evolution of the high-redshift Universe, allowing us to have a deep insight into galaxies during the initial phases of their history.
-Chemical abundances in DLA systems have been measured in considerably large samples of DLAs - for one of the most recent datasets of DLA metallicity, see \cite{bashir2019}.
-Several works have addressed the determination of chemical abundances in DLAs \cite{pettini1994,pettini1995,pettini1997,lu1996,lu1998,prochaska1999,centurion2000,prochaska2002}.
-In such studies, of main challenge lies in accounting for ionization correction effects.
-In fact, in principle, for an accurate conversion of the observables, represented by column densities, into elemental abundances, one should also account for the ionization state of the gas.
-It is commonly assumed that, due to the high column density of the absorbers (N(H I)$>10^{20}$ cm$^{-2}$\cite{wolfe2005}, ionization corrections are minimal.
-As a result, the total amount of an element can be estimated from its main ionization state — specifically, the lowest-energy ion whose ionization potential is above 13.6 eV.
-For most elements detected in absorption (like silicon, iron, zinc, sulfur, nickel, titanium, and chromium), this corresponds to the singly ionized form.
-Therefore, the total column density of an element X is often approximated as N(X) $\simeq$ N(X II)\cite{milutinovic2010}.
-An exception to the usual case involves elements like oxygen and nitrogen, because their first ionization energies are very close to that of hydrogen.
-In these cases, their ionization states are not determined just by radiation but also by charge exchange reactions with hydrogen, which tend to maintain them in their neutral form.
-The robustness of this approximation has been assessed various times, however, barring a few exceptions, in general the literature agrees on the fact that the majority of DLA column densities do not require significant ionization corrections \cite{milutinovic2010}.
-Results from detailed photoionization models indicate that ionization corrections are usually negligible for the most common elements that are usually investigated \cite{howk1999,izotov2001,vladilo2001}.
+\textls[-15]{Due to their large number, optimal for statistical studies and to probe the cold gas phase, DLAs are particularly suitable for studying the chemical evolution of the high-redshift Universe, allowing us to have a deep insight into galaxies during the initial phases of their history.
+Chemical abundances in DLA systems have been measured in considerably large samples of DLAs---for one of the most recent datasets of DLA metallicity, see \cite{bashir2019}.
+Several works have addressed the determination of chemical abundances in DLAs \cite{pettini1994,pettini1995,pettini1997,lu1996,lu1998,prochaska1999,centurion2000,prochaska2002}.} In such studies, one main challenge lies in accounting for ionisation correction effects.
+In fact, in principle, for an accurate conversion of the observables, represented by column densities, into elemental abundances, one should also account for the ionisation state of the gas.
+It is commonly assumed that, due to the high column density of the absorbers (N(HI) > 10 $^{20}$ cm$^{-2}$ \cite{wolfe2005}, ionisation corrections are minimal.
+As a result, the total amount of an element can be estimated from its main ionisation state---specifically, the lowest-energy ion whose ionisation potential is above 13.6 eV.
+For most elements detected in absorption (like silicon, iron, zinc, sulfur, nickel, titanium, and chromium), this corresponds to the singly ionised form.
+Therefore, the total column density of an element X is often approximated as N(X) $\simeq$ N(X II) \cite{milutinovic2010}.
+An exception to the usual case involves elements like oxygen and nitrogen, because their first ionisation energies are very close to that of hydrogen.
+In these cases, their ionisation states are not determined just by radiation but also by charge exchange reactions with hydrogen, which tend to maintain them in their neutral form.
+The robustness of this approximation has been assessed various times, however, barring a few exceptions, in general the literature agrees on the fact that the majority of DLA column densities do not require significant ionisation corrections \cite{milutinovic2010}.
+Results from detailed photoionisation models indicate that ionisation corrections are usually negligible for the most common elements that are usually investigated \cite{howk1999,izotov2001,vladilo2001}.